Home Inspector Blog

-If I see fuses in a service panel, I will always advise getting an electrician to evaluate the system and recommend it should be replaced with circuit breakers.
+If I see fuses in a service panel, I will always advise getting an electrician to evaluate the system and generally recommend it should be replaced with modern panel with circuit breakers.
 What’s wrong with fuses?
 There are several concerns:

 Fuses Have to Be Replaced